-A written record shall be kept of any complaint made, whether made via telephone, in person or in writing, detailing:
+A written record shall be kept of any complaint made, whether made via phone, in person or in writing, detailing:

-- The main issues raised, the findings and any recommendations. - Whether the complaint was resolved following an informal route, formal route or panel hearing. - Actions taken by the Academy because of the complaint (regardless of whether the complaint was upheld).
+- The main issues raised, the findings and any recommendations. - Whether the complaint was resolved following an informal route, formal route or panel hearing. - Actions taken by the academy as a result of the complaint (regardless of whether the complaint was upheld).

-All records are made available for inspection on the Academy premises by the Academy.
+All records are made available for inspection on the academy premises by the academy.

-The Academy holds the right to use recording devices, where appropriate, to ensure all parties involved can review the discussions at a later date.
+The academy holds the right to use recording devices, where appropriate, to ensure all parties involved are able to review the discussions at a later date.
 Where there are communication difficulties or disabilities, the trust may provide recording devices to ensure the complainant is able to access and review the discussions at a later point.